CRMTechnologies/crmtdigital.com/content/insights/join-us-for-marketing-elo-q-ution-lessons-october-13th-london-crm-technologies.md

 subheading = ""
 tags = []
 testimonial = ""
-title = "Join us for Marketing Elo[q]ution lessons - October 13th, London | CRM Technologies"
+title = "Join us for Marketing Elo[q]ution lessons - October 13th, London "

 +++
 The seminar, part of Eloqua's Marketing Elo\[q\]ution Lessons series, will focus on 'Lead Nurturing and Scoring'.
 Join us for this breakfast briefing and learn how our client **McAfee** worked with CRM Technologies and used marketing automation to stay in front of their prospects with an effective nurture programme while also setting up a lead scoring system to dramatically improve their 'lead to close' conversation rates.
 More information about the event is available [here](http://eloqution.eloqua.com/?elqPURLPage=3769).